hanswenzel/CaTS_legacy/Instructions.md

 A good way to check that things are working properly is to build the cuda samples and execute them

-    cd to the directory where you want to build the cuda samples mkdir cuda-test
+    # cd to the directory where you want to build the cuda samples.
+E.g. the commands deviceQueryDrv and deviceQuery provide useful information.
+    mkdir cuda-test
     cd cuda-test
     cp -r /usr/local/cuda-11.3/samples .